University of Pennsylvania Health System

 Karthik Rajasekaran, MD

-Overview: A recent trend in many centers has been to define the role of the head and neck surgeon as a doctor, who diagnoses head and neck squamous cell carcinoma in preparation of non-surgical treatment, such as chemotherapy and radiation, reserving the surgical role for treatment failures.
-The philosophy of management at the University of Pennsylvania (PENN) is based on a different approach.
-The Center for Head and Neck Cancer meets weekly and all patients are presented prior to treatment.
-Our approach is to recommend the best treatment for each patient, either surgical or non-surgical.
-The overall approach is to focus on cancer control while optimizing functional outcome.
+At Penn, we have innovated and pioneered many surgical and non-surgical approaches to the management of these complex cancers, with the clear goals of improving survival and functional results, and achieving the best outcomes for our patients.
+The overall approach is to focus on cancer control while optimizing functional outcomes.
 At times, surgery is superior in the oropharynx and larynx for both cancer control and better functional outcome.
 This is accomplished with the judicious use of a variety of surgical approaches, such as endoscopic laser approaches, transoral robotic surgery utilizing the da Vinci Surgical System, transcervical resection, open or endoscopic partial laryngectomy, and free flap reconstructions.

 Fellows’ Duties/Responsibilities: The Head and Neck Fellowship at the University of Pennsylvania is a clinically oriented 12-month experience, designed to provide advanced training in all aspects of the care of the head and neck cancer patient.
 During this time, the fellow will be mentored by the full-time head and neck faculty, as well as by a team comprised of medical oncologists, radiation oncologist, pathologists, and radiologists.
 They will work at, and cover both the Hospital of the University of Pennsylvania and Pennsylvania Hospital.
 The fellow works closely in the operating room with the supervising attending surgeons, and will actively participate in the training of residents.
 The fellow is involved in both ablative and reconstructive aspects of patient care.
 Comprehensive management of the patient is emphasized, and the fellow will be involved in the initial consults, preoperative visits, tumor board discussions, and postoperative care of the patients.
 This continuity of care allows for a better understanding of the full process of cancer management.
 Fellows are involved in clinic one-half day per week.
 They attend meetings of the PENN Center for Head and Neck Cancer, with presentation of approximately 800 new head and neck cases per year.
 This multidisciplinary treatment conference familiarizes the fellow with both surgical and non-surgical approaches in the management of head and neck cancer.
 As a junior member of the faculty, the fellow will also have an independent half-day clinic, and will diagnose, treat, and care for patients in this setting.